jagadishb1409/memoji-coversion/README.md

 This project implements a simple and effective system for real-time face emotion recognition.
 Wearable detectors are frequently used in other techniques.
 The designed solution is based on a low-cost web camera.
-The feature extraction technology employed enables for dynamic classification of human facial expression emotions and production of personalised emoji in real time based on the user’s preferences utilising various variables.
+The feature extraction technology employed enables for dynamic classification of human facial expression emotions and production of personalised memoji in real time based on the user’s preferences utilising various variables.
 With an accuracy rate of 82.41%, the model produced good results.
 Future work could include evaluating the performance of our architecture on various data sets by taking training and testing samples from diverse data sets.
-Furthermore, emojis can be utilised with more customised elements like as accessories, special attire.NFTs (Non Fungible Tokens) can be utilised as a type of transaction in virtual worlds such as META.
+Furthermore, memojis can be utilised with more customised elements like as accessories, special attire.NFTs (Non Fungible Tokens) can be utilised as a type of transaction in virtual worlds such as META.
 Additionally, by improving camera quality and hardware capability, the current system can be improved to forecast with greater accuracy while still using the existing